Brand networking

 Brand networking is the engagement of a social networking service around a brand by providing consumers with a platform of relevant content, elements of participation, and a currency, score, or ranking.
 Brand networking creates communities that serve as interactive destinations to encourage brand participation online and off.
 This evolved level of user participation with the brand facilitates strong relationships with consumers, leverages sales, and generates fan equity.
+The concept builds on the marketing literature on brand communities, which describes specialized, non-geographically bound groups of consumers organized around shared interest in a brand, and on subsequent research on social-media-based brand communities that examines how such groups operate when embedded in general-purpose networking platforms.

 History

 The development and growth of social networking in the early 2000s gave birth to brand networking.
 Brands saw the immediate potential to reach and interact with consumers through online platforms like Facebook and MySpace.
 At first, the ability to reach consumers through these platforms was inadequate; brands had the option to join as members or simply advertise on these sites.
 The potential existed to not only display advertisements to consumers, but to encourage them to interact with the brand.
 This is when brands made the shift to create their own networking platforms.

 Less evolved attempts to connect brands with consumers via networking are typically built as online platforms meant only to complement a product/service and are limited in functionality.
 Typically these sites offer consumers the opportunity to interact through discussion boards and group pages.
 The Guiding Light Community was built to complement the popular CBS television soap opera.
 The site offers members reward points for contributing content to discussion boards and blogs (which is all geared toward the show).